aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 To run using Docker compose:

 ### 1 Docker Login to Aerospike's JFrog Artifactory
-   Your username is your email and your password is your generate jfrog identity token.
+   Your username is your email and your password is your generated JFrog identity token.
     ```shell
     docker login aerospike.jfrog.io
     ```